Rockport, Texas: Area attractions

 Rockport is a popular tourist destination for its access to various forms of marine recreation and attractions such as boating, fishing (bay, offshore, wade, beach, and pier), duck hunting, waterskiing, swimming, birdwatching, and seafood.

 The city's largest public beach, Rockport Beach Park, offers an array of community facilities including a playground and two beach pavilions.

-The city hosts several fairs and expositions each year including the Oyster Fest, Seafair, and a Wine Festival.
+The city hosts several fairs and expositions each year including the Seafair, and a Wine Festival.
 The Rockport Art Festival, held annually since 1970, is a major event with art exhibitions, auctions, and vendors congregating in the city around the Fourth of July holiday.
 The Rockport Film Festival is another yearly festival that has screened and judged entries since its founding in 2007.
 Another event taking place in Rockport is the Rockport-Fulton Market Days which occurs on the third Saturday-Sunday of every month.
 Vendors travel from around the state of Texas to showcase their handmade art, crafts, and more.
 Featuring live music, 10 or more food trucks, and over 160 vendors each month, this event attracts tourists from around the country.
 The newest festival taking place in Rockport is the annual Pirate Fest which is in its third year.

 Rockport is also home to an aquarium and multiple historic sites such as the Fulton Mansion and the city's heritage district.
 The community also hosts the Texas Maritime Museum, as well as numerous art galleries, restaurants, and shops.
 Area visitor accommodations are provided by a wide range of lodgings, from small bed and breakfasts to major hotels and RV facilities.